BTQ Iron Condor Strategy

 - What is a iron condor on BTQ?

 - A iron condor on BTQ is the iron condor strategy applied to BTQ (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With BTQ stock trading near $3.00, the strikes shown on this page are snapped to the nearest listed BTQ chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With BTQ stock at $4.08 on the most recent close, the strikes shown on this page are snapped to the nearest listed BTQ chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are BTQ iron condor max profit and max loss calculated?